In my last blog post, I mentioned a few tweaks I'd made to my investment strategy during the summer.

 Having looked into the exit multiple approach in a bit more detail, I’m confident that in most cases it does produce more conservative valuations than the perpetual growth method, and it also has several other advantages, which means the exit multiple approach is what I’m going to use from now on.

-Method 2: Valuing stocks using dividend models with exit multiples
+Method 2: Valuing shares using dividend models with exit multiples

 Let’s have another look at my valuation of Schroders, but this time using an exit multiple rather than an assumption of perpetual dividend growth.